Mohits2103/IR-Blaster-for-AC/README.md

-# IR Blaster remote for Mitsubishi AIr Coolers
+# IR Blaster remote for AIr Coolers

+ ACs supported, Mitsubishi, Fujitsu and Hitachi

  Just add the SSID and Password as per your wifi username and password respectively